In this section, we provide answers to some of the questions you are asking us, or links to elsewhere in our website

 Returning to the UK on existing immigration permission

-You should be able to enter the UK with your existing immigration permission when travel is possible.
+You can enter the UK with your existing immigration permission when travel is possible.
 This principle applies to Students, as well as to dependants and others.
 If you are a dependant, the student in your family must still have valid student permission, whether they are inside or outside the UK.